Kyynnn/Pong/README.md

 Rules:

-Two players will try to force the ball to the opposite side of the table.
+Two players facing at opposite ends will try to force the ball to the opposite side of the table.

 Each time the ball bounces off a racket, the rackets' and the ball's move speed increases.